craftcms/docs/docs/5.x/reference/field-types/date-time.md

 # Date Fields

-Date fields give you a date picker, and optionally a time picker as well.
+Date fields provide a specialized input that captures and stores a date and time, in UTC.
+You may [configure](#settings) it to only accept a date (no time), and to expose a timezone selector.

 <!-- more -->

-You can also pick minimum and maximum dates that should be allowed, and if you’re showing the time, you can choose what the minute increment should be.

 ## Settings